 Buildings insurance covers the structure of the building, such as; walls, roof, floors, ceilings, windows and doors from damage.
 A buildings insurance policy should cover funds to rebuild your house in an event of it being completely damaged beyond repair.

 The damage can come in many forms and is listed below:

 - Weather damage such as lightening, storms etc.

 - Falling trees

-Make sure to check that you are not living in a high risk area of damage such as flooding.
+Make sure to check that you are not living in a high-risk area of damage such as flooding.
 You may have to pay extra for your insurance if you are.
-This will provide you the peace of mind in knowing that you are adequately covered.
+This will provide you with the peace of mind in knowing that you are adequately covered.

 including cupboards, toilets, baths and kitchen units.
 Make sure you check the policy carefully to

 Always shop around for the best building insurance and not the cheapest as you may leave some important items uncovered under the cheaper policy.
 Unfortunate accidents do occur from time to time, so it is imperative that adequate cover is taken out to protect your home.

 Contents insurance covers your household possessions such as jewellery, electronic goods, furniture, carpets and clothing against theft, loss and damage.
 Contents insurance is not necessary but it is essential if you want to protect your valuables which you have paid a lot of money for over the years.

 Generally, there are two types of contents insurance available; indemnity policy and ‘new for old’ policy.
 The indemnity insurance is the cheapest available and covers items by a wear and tear policy.
 For example, if a carpet was spoilt by paint then the claim would reflect how old the carpet was and payout accordingly.
 On the other hand, ‘new for old’ policy is more expensive but would pay the full amount for a brand new carpet.